houndstooth/houndstoothcraft/CONTRIBUTING.md

 You probably want to export it from from the `store` module.

-### `store/settingsNamesToPathsMap.ts`:

-Spread `newSettings`'s `...NamesToPathsMap` onto the master `settingNamesToPathsMap`.
-Just as the `SettingsNamesToTypesMap` does the work of translating the string 'coolNew' to the `Coolness` type, `settingsNamesToPathsMap` does the work of translating the string 'coolNew' to the `SettingsPath` `[ 'parentModuleOfExistingSettings', 'existingSettings' ]`.

 ### `store/types.ts`:

 1) Register `newSettings` on the `BasePattern` interface.